-- A cervical cytology smear (Pap smear) is routinely advised for women who are at risk, if it has not been done recently. - Diagnostic tests include laboratory blood studies. - Ultrasound scan is required for diagnosis and to help determine the nature and type of ovarian growth.
+A Pap smear is routinely advised for women who are at risk, if it has not been done recently.
+Diagnostic tests include laboratory blood studies (tumour markers) and pelvic examination.
+Ultrasound scan is required for diagnosis and to help determine the best therapy.
 In some cases, a CT scan or MRI may be recommended.
-These imaging modalities will be useful to decide the best management plan.